Sometimes what you won't do seems to be as important as what you're intent of doing.

 The prototype

 Maybe this derby shoes project could serve us well as an introduction to my tutorial session one.
 The photo shows you my prototype of that project.
 I think it’s interesting to get to see how the lines and ideas evolves from that stage into the real-deal pair of shoes.
-This is the whole idea behind making full-blown mock-ups in the first place anyway.
+This is the whole idea behind making full-blown prototypes in the first place anyway.